- Peer feedback and coaching available via Eli Review, October 7-November 1, 2019

 To help accepted presenters prepare for the poster session, in early January, the Planning Team will share strategies for designing posters.
 Accepted presenters also will be invited to participate in an online peer review of poster drafts throughout February.

-The 2012 poster session was highlighted in a Kairos review (see http://kairos.technorhetoric.net/pmwiki/pmwiki.php/CCCCReviews/2012SE1Roser).
+The 2012 poster session was highlighted in a Kairos review by Jan Roser.
 Learn more about the previous poster sessions and past presenters on the Undergraduate Research in Writing Studies website.
-Undergraduate presenters from all five years have proposed papers or panels for subsequent conferences – and appeared on the CCCC program in 2013, 2014, 2015, 2016, and 2017.
+Undergraduate presenters from all eight years have proposed papers or panels for subsequent conferences – and appeared on the CCCC program in 2013, 2014, 2015, 2016, 2017, 2018, and 2019.

 If you have questions about the poster session or about the proposal process, please contact Jessie L. Moore at firstname.lastname@example.org.
 We look forward to learning about your undergraduate research projects!